 A chipper shredder is used to turn yard waste—leaves, branches, twigs, dead plants—into small pieces to reduce landfill space, improve compost piles, or mulch garden beds.

 Most chipper shredders operate by feeding organic waste into a hopper or chute.
 Beneath the loading areas are blades or grinding teeth that pulverize the waste into smaller pieces.
 Some machines are self-feeding; others require the operator to push the waste into the grinding area with a tamper tool.
 There are vacuum-style chippers that run like a lawnmower suctioning the debris into blades that chop it into small pieces.

 When operating a chipper shredder, it is important to wear safety goggles and ear protection and follow all safety precautions.
 Never try to dislodge blockages while the machine is running.

 When should the blades be sharpened or replaced?

 Most manufacturers recommend sharpening or replacing the chipper shredder blades after 25 hours of use.
-You should be able to tell when it is time to take action if the wood chips are rough, uneven, or shredded.
-Of course, if the blades break or bend, they should be replaced immediately.
+You can tell when to take action if the wood chips are rough, uneven, or shredded.
+Of course, if the blades break or bend, replace them immediately.